SPECIALIZES IN B-TO-B

-Stripe, Inc. - more commonly just Stripe, and sometimes called Stripe Payments - gets a lot of attention as an easy-to-integrate solution for accepting online payments.
-But how do you know if it’s a good choice for your business?
-Media attention itself doesn't necessarily mean it's right for you.
+Media attention itself doesn’t necessarily mean it’s right for you.
 Services, pricing, security, reviews, and customer service all play a role when finding your ideal processor.
-In this Stripe review and profile, we'll take a look at what it can do and what you need to know about processing with Stripe.
+In this Stripe review, we’ll take a look at what it can do and what you need to know about processing with Stripe Payments.

 Stripe is a payment processing company founded in California in 2010.
 Officially, the company name is just Stripe but is sometimes referred to online as Stripe Payments or Stripe Credit Card Processing.
 Stripe is what’s called an aggregator, meaning it doesn’t provide individual merchant accounts to businesses, but rather aggregates them under one umbrella account.